 1801 to 1900 - important legislation was passed that shaped political and social orientation of USA.
 Read more about the Legislation – Acts & Treaties >>

 Reconstruction Era 1865 - After the Civil War, most of the South was occupied by Federal Soldiers Read more about the Reconstruction Era >>

+In 1803, the Louisiana Purchase was made.
+This immediately doubled the size of United States.
+The vast new lands towards the west promised new opportunities for American People.
+Millions of American settlers started migrating towards the west.
+The new lands in the west also attracted a large number of immigrants from around the world.
 Settlers secured lands, established farms and started new lives in the west.
 This led to the birth of the American West with its towns, sheriffs, frontier lines and law enforcement troubles.

 The westward expansion was further facilitated by the passage of the Homesteader Act in 1862.
 This Act offered 160 acres of land to anyone willing to settle this land within 5 years.